ptm-hub/DAM-XMLXSD/README.md

 - The XML documents were validated against the XSD using an online XML validator.
 - The validator confirms: **“The XML document is valid.”**

-Screenshots demonstrating these validations are included in the `screenshots` folder of this repository.
+Screenshots demonstrating these validations are included in the `screenshot` folder of this repository.

 ---